vimaier/hpc-knapsack/README.md

 TODO: hier alle Algorithmen vergleichen.

 # Build and Tests #
 We use [CMake](http://www.cmake.org/) to build the project.
-The build is as easy as
+The build can easily done by executing the following commands:

 ~~~{.sh}
 mkdir build